AI is no longer a future concept for HR teams, with an SHRM study finding that 43% of organizations leverage AI in their HR tasks.

 Here are some notable benefits:

-• Lower cost-to-hire, faster hiring process: AI-enabled sourcing and screening can cut weeks from recruitment cycles and reduce the cost per hire.
+- Lower cost-to-hire, faster hiring process: AI in recruitment and screening can cut weeks from recruitment cycles and reduce the cost per hire.
 Tools that scan LinkedIn or job boards overnight present qualified candidates before recruiters even log in.

-• Better quality-of-hire via skills signals: Machine learning systems look beyond resumes, analyzing communication, problem-solving, and cultural alignment.
-This improves quality-of-hire, a metric directly tied to productivity and retention.
+- Better quality-of-hire via skills signals: Machine learning systems look beyond resumes, analyzing communication, problem-solving, and cultural alignment.
+AI in hiring improves quality-of-hire, a metric directly tied to productivity and retention.

-• Faster time-to-productivity for new hires: Generative AI can turn training materials into bite-sized learning modules, accelerating onboarding and helping new employees ramp up quickly.
+- Faster time-to-productivity for new hires: Transcription and communication tools can turn training materials into bite-sized learning modules, accelerating AI in employee onboarding and helping new employees ramp up quickly.
 Faster productivity means quicker ROI on talent investments.

 Risks of AI in HR (If Mishandled)